ids/cluster-builder/docs/coreos-iscsi-storage.md

 ## Prepare CoreOS VMs for Ansible Management

-> __Note__ that Ansible configuration has been bundled into the `coreos-init.yml` playbook.
-If you have already executed `coreos-init.yml` you can skip this step.
+> __Note__ that Ansible configuration has been bundled into the deployment process and should happen automatically.
+It can be manually re-applied via `coreos-init.yml` at any point, but should already be configured.

 In order to manage our CoreOS VMs with Ansible we will install __pypy__ using an Ansible module.